 This assessment will address climate change risks, opportunities and adaptation practices for the Canadian transportation sector.
-Co-led by Transport Canada’s Environmental Policy Directorate, this assessment will provide an up-to-date, accessible source of information to inform transportation decision-making and policy development,as well as economic sectors reliant upon transportation systems.
+Co-led by Transport Canada, this assessment will provide an up-to-date, accessible source of information to inform decision-making and policy development, for both the transportation sector and economic sectors reliant upon transportation systems.

 Adapting to Climate Change: An Introduction for Canadian Municipalities (2010) (PDF, 2.8 MB).